NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 Dataset Configuration
 -----------------------

-In contrast to other ASR related tasks or models, speaker diarization supported in NeMo now is a modular inference pipeline.
+In contrast to other ASR related tasks or models in NeMo, speaker diarization supported in NeMo is a modular inference pipeline.
 Datasets here denotes the data you would like to perform speaker diarization on.

 An example Speaker Diarization dataset configuration could look like: